coralblocks/CoralRing/.github/pull_request_template.md

-### Contributor License Agreement (CLA)

-By submitting this pull request, I confirm that:

-- I am authorized to contribute this code under the Apache 2.0 License.
+## Proposed Changes to CoralRing
-- I read and agree to the Contributor License Agreement (CLA) included in this repository.
+(Describe here the changes included in this pull request)

+#### Before submitting please check the box below (put an 'x' inside of it)
-[ ] I agree to the Contributor License Agreement (check this box to proceed).
+- [ ] I have read the Contributor License Agreement (CLA) included in the repository